pusher/cli/README.md

 ### Downloading the binary blob

-You can download the binary blob from [here](https://github.com/pusher/pusher-cli/releases) and add it to your path.
+You can download the latest release from [here](https://github.com/pusher/pusher-cli/releases) and add it to your path.

 ### Homebrew